Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/search-qa.md

 We generate question-answer pairs using data from the 'Jeopardy!'
 TV show.
 Each pair is associated with a specific context, which is a snippet obtained from a Google search query.
-The answers of these dataset are short answers, LLM answer benchmark result could be inappropriate.
+The LLM answer metric may be inaccurate because the answers in the dataset are short-answer.

 [Github](https://github.com/nyu-dl/dl4ir-searchQA)
 [Paper](https://arxiv.org/abs/1704.05179)